migueltrujillo07/COVID-19-Mortality-Risk-Analysis-Identifying-Key-Risk-Factors/README.md

 ## 🔍 Research Questions

-1️⃣ **Which risk factors are more relevant or have more impact on the death of a person between January and June 2020?**
+1️⃣ **Which risk factors are more relevant or have more impact on the death of a person on 2021?**

 2️⃣ **Was COVID-19 the main cause of death during this period compared to other causes?**